 You and each of your family members immigrating with you (spouse and dependent children under the age of 21, not U.S. citizen children) will need to complete a medical examination for each AOS application that will be filed.
-Note however that medical examination results must be submitted to USCIS within 60 days of the date they are signed by the USCIS-approved physician.

-Please also note that physicians set their own fees, so when the time comes to proceed with the medical exams we recommend calling different physicians to compare fees before scheduling an appointment.
+For those applying for Adjustment of Status (AOS) in the USCIS, the medical examination must be completed by a designated Civil Surgeon.
+Note that physicians set their own fees, so when the time comes to proceed with the medical exams we recommend calling different physicians to compare fees before scheduling an appointment.
 You can download the Medical Examination Form (Form I-693) and find instructions for the Medical Examination here: http://www.uscis.gov/i-693.
 Please download ALL pages of the form for each applicant.

 At the time of filing a case, it is likely that passport-type photographs will be required.
 The specific number of photographs is case specific.
 Please click here for photo specifications information.